blaenk/site/input/notes/objective-c.markdown

 ``` objective-c
 NSString *john = names[0];
 ```

+This syntax is desugared into a call to `objectAtIndexedSubscript:`.
+When the subscript notation is used to set an element, it's desugared into a call to `setObject:atIndexedSubscript:`.

 Before subscripting was introduced, the method `objectAtIndex:` was used to access a particular element.

 The size of the array can be obtained with the `count` method.